rozx/kindlelight/README.md

 a light novel site for kindle.
 source: wenku8.

+Important: increase stack size by using 'node --stack-size=val' to prevent the RangeError

 ## V0.3
 + Added loacl file check
 + Added download and convert at when new book was inserted.